 Downhill skis come in a dizzying variety of styles for all levels of expertise and for a variety of snow conditions.
 For this reason, your first stop should be a professional mountain shop, where qualified staff can advise you on the best equipment for your current needs.
 For groomed trails, most people choose all-mountain skis or carvers, designed for icier snow.
 These come in several widths, with wider (so-called fats or mid-fats) being better for softer snow.
 There are also powder skis for – you guessed it — fresh powder snow and backcountry skis designed for untracked snow.

 Skis are categorized by age and gender, with smaller and sometimes lighter sizes for women and kids.
 If you’re a beginning skier, renting is the way to go, so you can see what you like, what’s comfortable, and get a sense of the most popular brands and their price ranges.
-A great guide on how to choose skis is available from REI while Ski magazine publishes a comprehensive annual buying guide.
+A great guide on how to choose skis is available from REI while Powder magazine also publishes a comprehensive buying guide.

 Suddenly gaining in popularity thanks to recent Olympics, skate skiing is a faster, more aggressive type of cross-country skiing with a longer, faster glide.
 Unlike other types of skiing, you pick each ski up off the ground with each stride, then push off as you put your ski down.
 Skate skis are therefore shorter, lighter and narrower than traditional cross-country skis since they need to be easier to lift.